-Q: If I am looking to buy a property for $500,000 in New York state though an FHA mortgage.
+Q: If I am looking to buy a property for $500,000 in New York state using an FHA-backed mortgage.
 What would the difference in the mortgage rate and fees be if I was putting down 3.5 percent and I had a 620 credit score as opposed to a 720 credit score?

 A: There is some good news for you; the FHA will not penalize your interest rate based on a lower credit score.